 Review your credit reports to make sure there are no errors.
 If you find a mistake, such as a late payment, report the problem to the credit bureau that’s showing the information.
 Your score likely will improve once the error is removed.

-Your debt-to-income ratio, or DTI, is also a factor lenders consider with home equity loan applicants.
+Your debt-to-income ratio, or DTI, is also a factor lenders consider with home equity loan applicantions.
 The lower the percentage, the better.
-The qualifying DTI ratio varies from lender to lender, but most require that your monthly debts eat up less than 50 percent of your gross monthly income.
+The qualifying DTI ratio varies from lender to lender, but some require that your monthly debts eat up less than 36% of your gross monthly income.
 Other lenders are willing to go as high as 43% for your DTI.

 Lenders will add up the total monthly payment for the house, which includes mortgage principal, interest, taxes, homeowners insurance, direct liens and homeowners association dues, along with any other outstanding debt that is a legal liability.